ybychenok/terraform-aws-airship-ecs-service/README.md

 ### KMS and SSM Management

-SSM is the prefered way to store application parameters securely instead of using ENV varaibles.
-The ECS Module provides a way to give access to certain paths inside the SSM Parameter store.
+AWS Systems Manager (also known as SSM) is the preferred way to store application parameters securely instead of using environment variables.
+The ECS module provides a way to give access to certain paths inside the [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).
 The full path which is given access to is being interpolated as such: "arn:aws:ssm:region:123456:parameter/application/%s/*".
 Parameters encrypted with KMS will be automatically decrypted by most of the AWS libraries as long as the ECS Service also has access to the KMS key.

 https://github.com/remind101/ssm-env